-Logos are designed to do three primary things: to represent a company’s brand; to be iconic and recognisable; and to engage the audience to create an emotional response.
+Logos are designed to do three primary things: represent a company’s brand; be iconic and recognizable; and to engage the audience to create an emotional response.
 This last one is arguably the trickiest to get right.

 One way that clever designers have engaged their audience is to create logos with hidden meanings, subtly or not-so-subtly building a dynamic logo with which people can connect.

 Here’s a look at some examples of hidden meanings in logos, to see how it can be done and how it can produce such successful logos.

 Some of the most eye-catching logos have been created using negative space – the gaps within the image or word of a logo positioned just so to produce another image.

 The wonderful thing about using negative space in a logo is that it can be obvious, as with the Formula 1 logo where the space after the ‘F’ reveals the ‘1’, or it can be used more subtly to effectively hide an image in plain sight.

 A perfect example of this is the instantly recognisable FedEx logo.
 I have seen this logo countless times, but I had never (until researching this article) realised that the space between the ‘E’ and the ‘X’ perfectly creates an arrow – representing FedEx’s speedy and accurate delivery service.